malfaro2/Mora_et_al2/README.md

 This is the code for the paper :

-Rebeca Mora-Castro, Marcela Alfaro-Córdoba, Marcela Hernández-Jiménez, Mauricio Fernández-Otárola, Michael Méndez-Rivera, Didier Ramírez-Morales, Carlos E. Rodríguez-Rodríguez, Andrés Durán-Rodríguez, Geovanna Rojas-Malavasi, Natalia Jiménez-Conejo, Paul Hanson-Snortum (2020).
+Rebeca Mora-Castro, Marcela Alfaro-Córdoba, Marcela Hernández-Jiménez, Mauricio Fernández Otárola, Michael Méndez-Rivera, Didier Ramírez-Morales; Carlos E. Rodríguez-Rodríguez, Andrés Durán-Rodríguez, Paul E. Hanson (2020).
 First evidence for an aposematic function of a very common color pattern in small insects.
-Submitted.
+Submitted to PLOS One.

 ### Contents: